mttmortensen/project_fiveE/README.md

 - Retrieve a list of all characters.
 - Get detailed information about a specific character.
 - Create new characters by sending their details in a POST request.
+- Update existing character with updated values
+- Remove a character

 ---